david-cortes/hpfrec/README.md

 pip install hpfrec
 ```

 As it contains Cython code, it requires a C compiler.
-In Windows, this usually means it requires a Visual Studio installation (or MinGW + GCC), and if using Anaconda, might also require configuring it to use said Visual Studio instead of MinGW, otherwise the installation from `pip` might fail.
+In Windows, this usually means it requires a Visual Studio Build Tools installation (with MSVC140 component for `conda`) (or MinGW + GCC), and if using Anaconda, might also require configuring it to use said Visual Studio instead of MinGW, otherwise the installation from `pip` might fail.
 For more details see this guide:
 [Cython Extensions On Windows](https://github.com/cython/cython/wiki/CythonExtensionsOnWindows)

 On Python 2.7 on Windows, it might additionally require installing extra Visual Basic modules (untested).

-On Linux and Mac, the `pip` install should work out-of-the-box, as long as the system has `gcc`.
+On Linux, the `pip` install should work out-of-the-box, as long as the system has `gcc`.

+On Mac, installing this package will first require getting `OpenMP` modules for the default `clang` compiler (redistributions from apple don't come with this essential component, even though `clang` itself does fully support it), or installing `gcc` (by default, apple systems will alias `gcc` to `clang`, which causes a lot of problems).

 ## Sample usage